A complete guide to cancellation fees, refund timelines, and your rights as a passenger across all major Indian airlines

 What are the cancellation fees for Indian airlines?

-Can I get a refund on non-refundable tickets?
+Can I get a refund on a non-refundable ticket in India?

 How long do flight refunds take in India?